arpastrana/dfdm/README.md

-# JAX FDM
+# dFDM

-An automatically differentiable and GPU-capable version of the Force Density Method.
+A differentiable implementation of the Force Density Method.
+This library is tailored to the solution of constrained form-finding problems.

 ![](fdm_header.png)